tkazec/essays/session-manager-analytics/essay.md

 So it’s been 10 days since I added Google Analytics tracking to Session Manager.
-The stats are pretty interesting, so I thought it would be fun to list some of the things I’ve learned...
+The stats are pretty interesting, so I thought it would be fun to list some of the things I’ve learned.

 First, some base stats.
 Session Manager has 10.5k users at the moment, according to the Developer Dashboard.
 I pushed out the update on the early in the morning on the 17th, and within a day most of the extension’s users had updated and continued trickling in over the next few days.